gsbingo17/firestore-migration-assessment/index_compat_checker_README.md

 4. **Unsupported Collection Options**:
    - capped collections

-5. **Exceeded Limits**:
-   - Database name length > 63 characters
-   - Collection name length > 57 characters
-   - Namespace length > 120 characters
-   - Collection qualified index name length > 255 characters
-   - Fully qualified index name length > 377 characters
-   - Compound index with more than 32 keys
-   - Index key name length > 2048 characters

-## Enhanced Version Features
+## Features

-The enhanced version (`index_compat_checker_fixed.sh`) includes the following improvements:
+The index compatibility checker includes the following features:

-1. **Additional Unsupported Index Detection**:
+1. **Comprehensive Index Analysis**:
+   - Detects unsupported index types (2d, 2dsphere, hashed)
-   - Unique indexes: Indexes with the `unique: true` property
+   - Identifies unique indexes (indexes with the `unique: true` property)
-   - Text indexes: Indexes with `"_fts": "text"` in the key field
+   - Finds text indexes (indexes with `"_fts": "text"` in the key field)
-   - TTL indexes: Indexes with the `expireAfterSeconds` field
+   - Detects TTL indexes (indexes with the `expireAfterSeconds` field)
-   - Partial indexes: Indexes with the `partialFilterExpression` field
+   - Identifies partial indexes (indexes with the `partialFilterExpression` field)

-2. **Single File Support**:
+2. **Flexible Input Options**:
+   - Can process a directory of metadata files with the `--dir` option
    - Can process a single metadata file with the `--file` option
    - Useful for analyzing the output from `export_index.js`